 Our urban stormwater networks are increasingly under pressure as populations grow and urban areas continue to expand.
-Climate change intensifies that impact, increasing the frequency of storm events that in some cases exceed the existing networks’ capacity, resulting in flooding.
+Climate change intensifies that impact, increasing the frequency of high-intensity storm events which exceed the existing networks’ capacity, resulting in flooding.

 We need to change how we deliver water services to meet the challenges ahead from ageing infrastructure, population growth, historical under-investment, and the growing impacts of climate change.

-The proposed water reforms will shift the responsibility for managing our urban stormwater networks from the current 67 local councils to ten new publicly owned Water Services Entitles (WSEs) which will be established across a staggered timeframe - with all entities going live between 1 July 2024 and 1 July 2026.
+The proposed water reforms will shift the responsibility for managing our urban stormwater networks from the current 67 local councils to ten new publicly owned Water Services Entities (WSEs) which will be established across a staggered timeframe - with all entities going live between 1 July 2024 and 1 July 2026.

 While responsibility for urban stormwater networks shifts to the WSEs, councils will continue to have an important role both as the owners and operators of stormwater infrastructure servicing road and rail corridors, and as community stewards of urban parks and waterways.

-Green stormwater infrastructure is often located on public land such as parks or reserves and in these cases are referred to as a mixed-use asset’ (having both a stormwater and another function, such as recreation).
-The operation of mixed-use assets will transfer to a WSE where the use of that infrastructure is predominantly for stormwater.
-However, in some cases where land is deliberately allowed to flood during significant weather events and its primarily purpose is as a sports ground, the council and WSE will provide for the management of both primary and secondary stormwater function through a relationship agreement.
+Green stormwater infrastructure is often located on public land such as parks or reserves and in these cases are referred to as a ‘mixed-use asset’ (having both a stormwater and another function, such as recreation).
+The operation of mixed-use assets will transfer to a WSE where the use of that asset is predominantly for stormwater purposes.
+However, in some cases where land is deliberately allowed to flood during significant weather events, but its primarily purpose is as a sports ground, the council and WSE will provide for the management of both primary and secondary stormwater function through a relationship agreement.

-While urban stormwater infrastructure shifts to WSEs, for rural communities little changes under the WSEs – the responsibility for rural stormwater, or land drainage remains with existing private landowners and councils.
+While urban stormwater assets shift to WSEs, for rural communities little changes with the water reform – the responsibility for rural stormwater and land drainage remains with existing private landowners and councils.

-Other infrastructure that does not move to a WSE includes private stormwater networks, urban watercourses and overland flowpaths on public land (including council owned land) stormwater infrastructure on roads and rail corridors, rural land drainage systems and regional council owned river and flood management functions and infrastructure.
+Other infrastructure that does not transfer to a WSE includes private stormwater networks, urban watercourses and overland flowpaths on public land (including council owned land) stormwater infrastructure on roads and rail corridors, rural land drainage systems and regional council owned river and flood management functions and infrastructure.

 The National Transition Unit (NTU) was set up to ensure a consistent and coordinated approach to shifting stormwater assets and functions to WSEs for the benefit of all New Zealanders.

-Before responsibility for stormwater transfers to the WSEs, the NTU is working with councils, Māori/iwi, and other stakeholders to ensure the legal transfer of all areas of stormwater management and service delivery from councils.
+The NTU is working closely with councils, Māori/iwi, and other stakeholders to support the transition of urban stormwater management and service delivery from councils to the WSE.

-For more information on the Water Services Entities, mixed-use stormwater assets, stormwater infrastructure that will not transfer to WSEs, and rural stormwater read the Stormwater Factsheet
+For more information on the Water Services Entities, mixed-use stormwater assets, stormwater infrastructure that will not transfer to WSEs, urban watercourses, and rural stormwater read the Stormwater Factsheet